Q. What is the legislation concerning food supplements?

 The FSAI have produced a guidance document on this legislation - Guidance Note No. 21 Food Supplements Regulations and Notifications (Revision 2) .

 Q. Is there a legal definition of a food supplement?

 Directive 2002/46/EC defines a "food supplement" as "foodstuffs the purpose of which is to supplement the normal diet and which are concentrated sources of nutrients or other substances with a nutritional or physiological effect, alone or in combination, marketed in dose form, namely forms such as capsules, pastilles, tablets, pills and other similar forms, sachets of powder, ampoules of liquids, drop dispensing bottles, and other similar forms of liquids and powders designed to be taken in measured small unit quantities".

 Q. Who regulates food supplements in Ireland?

-Herbal supplements are regulated under food legislation unless the product contains a herbal substance which is subject to medicinal control (and therefore under the remit of the Irish Medicines Board).
+Herbal supplements are regulated under food legislation unless the product contains a herbal substance which is subject to medicinal control (and therefore under the remit of the Health Products Regulatory Authority).

 Q. What does the food supplements legislation specify?

 - Only vitamins and minerals listed in the Annex to Directive 2002/46/EC , as amended by Regulation 1170/2009/EC , may be used in the manufacture of food supplements

 - The amount of the nutrients or substances with a nutritional or physiological effect present in the product shall be declared on the labelling in numerical form